laydinbakar/Computer_Programming_BTU/README.md

 The folders and files in the video will be shared with you via a Google Drive shared folder.

+[![Watch the video on YouTube](./figures/02_terminal_setting_video.png)](https://youtu.be/nXNV52dRFgE)

+And the last video shows some more settings.

-[![Watch the video on YouTube](./figures/02_terminal_setting_video.png)](https://youtu.be/nXNV52dRFgE) [![Watch the video on YouTube](./figures/03_terminal_setting_video.png)](https://youtu.be/Ho4x4knxlUY)
+[![Watch the video on YouTube](./figures/03_terminal_setting_video.png)](https://youtu.be/Ho4x4knxlUY)